Joshfairhead/Obsidian/Omnicient/Regen Foundation/Regen Governance Circle Index.md

 ## Why
 - Governance is an organisational meta-function prefigured by initial conditions.
-- The shape a network or organisation takes depends upon the wholeness of individual participants and the frameworks in which they are embedded.

-- The purpose of the Governace circle is to determine congruent processes and frameworks that support the networks values of regeneration.
+- The purpose of the Governace circle is to determine congruent processes and frameworks support the networks values of regeneration.
-- Any choice of framework impacts all future decisions and so individuals should be mindful of unintendend consequences when selecting them.
+- Any choice of framework impacts all future decisions and so individuals within the network need to be mindful of unintendend consequences when selecting them.
+This is true for at a strategic level but more so at

 ## How
 - Articulating values and ethics at the individual and collective levels